-What is organic ranking?
+What is an organic ranking?
 What are organic search results?

 This is where you rank highly on Google without paying to do so.
 You may precisely the right keywords in place and have optimised your web page with alt tags, rich snippets and the like.
 Equally, your piece may well be liked by lots of people on social media and so Google knows it’s a trusted piece and ranks your page highly organically.
 Think ‘free’ and ‘by playing by the rules’.